 Traditionally training programs for environment management staff have involved face to face delivery.
-These programs involved 8 or more meat industry personnel gathered in one place to receive accredited training.
+These programs involved eight or more meat industry personnel being gathered in one place to receive accredited training.

-However, it is increasingly apparent that in the future strategies will need to be developed to train staff in aspects of environment management that will not be able to be economically delivered face to face and this will require changed training strategies.
-Because of the "thin market" issues and barriers to inter-state funding of course participants this will be an area of ongoing frustration for industry and difficult for RTOs to service industry demand.
+However, it is increasingly apparent that in the future strategies will need to be developed to train staff in aspects of environment management.
+This training will not be able to be economically delivered face to face and this will require changed training strategies.
+Because of the 'thin market' issues and barriers to inter-state funding for course participants this will be an area of ongoing frustration for industry and difficult for RTOs to service industry demand.